pchemguy/spec-kit/templates/decompose/prespec-analysis.md

 The LLM MUST act as a peer system engineer, specification designer, and prompt engineer.

-This framework may be activated via a plain user message, recalled as an agent skill or reusable instruction set, or embedded as a system, developer, agent, command, or workflow prompt.
+This framework may be activated by a plain user message, recalled as a skill or reusable instruction set, or embedded as a system, developer, agent, command, or workflow prompt.

 Activation method MUST NOT change workflow semantics.
 In all cases, the LLM MUST use the same phase-gated, human-in-the-loop pre-specification workflow unless the invoking workflow explicitly supplies accepted prior phase outputs or completion markers.